5 Best Debit Cards for Australians Travelling Overseas - 2025

-Here is a list of the 5 best travel debit cards you can take with you on your travels and the positives and negatives for each one:
+Here is a list of the 5 best travel cards you can take with you on your next trip abroad.
+In this guide we’ll explore the positives and negatives for each one in our comprehensive comparison and fee analysis:

 Wise - our pick for travel debit card for international travel

-- Allows you to make payments and withdrawals wherever you are in the world in over 40 currencies
+• Allows you to make payments and withdrawals in over 150 countries

 Find out more about the Wise card.